Hom schemes for algebraic groups: Hom functors

 I am not aware of any examples in characteristic $\neq 2$ which illustrate this phenomenon. \end{remark}

 The following lemma is the only result we need for the proof of Theorem~\ref{theorem:closed-orbit}.

-\begin{lemma} Let $S$ be a locally noetherian scheme, and let $G$ and $H$ be smooth separated finite type $S$-group schemes such that $H$ is $S$-affine and geometrically reductive and $\uHom_{\gp{S}}(G, H)$ is a disjoint union of $S$-affine $S$-schemes.
+\begin{lemma} Let $S$ be a locally noetherian scheme, and let $G$ and $H$ be smooth separated finite type $S$-group schemes such that $H$ is $S$-affine and geometrically reductive and $\uHom_{\gp{S}}(G, H)$ is a disjoint union of (finite type)\footnote{The finite type conclusion is automatic from the remaining conclusions by \cite[IV\textsubscript{3}, 8.8.2(i), 8.14.2]{EGA}.} $S$-affine $S$-schemes.
 Then the GIT quotient $\uHom_{\gp{S}}(G, H)/\!/H$ is a disjoint union of finite $S$-schemes. \end{lemma}